 Walk along the Philosopher’s Path, with craft shops, cafes, shrines, and temples beside the clear waters of a small canal.
 Enjoy a special private experience with a maiko, an apprentice geisha, or geiko, as they are known in Kyoto.
 Walk though Nara Park, home to over 1,000 free-roaming deer, which are considered sacred messengers of the gods and experience a traditional Japanese tea ceremony.

-Our hikes in Japan take us along the Kumano Kodo, one of only two ancient pilgrimage routes that have been given UNESCO World Heritage designation.
+Your hikes in Japan take you along the Kumano Kodo, one of only two ancient pilgrimage routes that have been given UNESCO World Heritage designation.
 The Kumano Kodo is associated with the Shugendo faith, a religion based on a form of mountain worship and blends a number of imported religions with native beliefs.
 At its core is an emphasis on physical endurance as a path to enlightenment.
 This area of Japan is home to shrines associated with the creation myths of Japanese culture in the Shinto tradition with a history stretching back over a millennium.
 As you hike from village to village, you’ll stay in traditional Japanese inns called ryokans, which feature communal baths using water from local hot springs.

-Each night on our Japan adventure, you'll lay your head in "ryokans" (traditional inns) along the way, each with their own local "onsen" (hot spring and spa facilities), tucked into cedar forests with rivers and views of mountains.
+Each night on your Japan adventure, you’ll lay your head in “ryokans” (traditional inns) along the way, each with their own local “onsen” (hot spring and spa facilities), tucked into cedar forests with rivers and views of mountains.
 You get the chance to sleep on traditional Japanese futon-style bedding on a tatami (woven-straw) on the floor in one of the ryokans.

-In Ise, we'll have a true "women-to-women" experience meeting the Ama divers, women who practice free-dive fishing as they dive without oxygen tanks or other mechanical help to collect seafood or pearl oysters.
+In Ise, you’ll have a true “women-to-women” experience meeting the Ama divers, women who practice free-dive fishing as they dive without oxygen tanks or other mechanical help to collect seafood or pearl oysters.
 This traditional Japanese lifestyle is under threat and slowly dying out, as a younger generation of women choose not to follow in their mothers’ footsteps.

 Don’t miss this new AdventureWomen Spring 2018 womens hiking tour to Japan.
 Experience this unique culture in all its facets!